splitpunched/a-slab/README.md

 ### Fixed
 - (?)
 May or may not work with beta or alpha flags; an attempt will be made
+- You can actually trigger the airship in extended open progression with just the ship and canal (thanks Demerine!)
+- You can't sail into the ice cave no matter how hard you try (thanks Demerine)
+- Dr. Unne can't be triggered if you don't have the slab (thanks Demerine!)
+- The tail incentive flag actually does something (thanks Demerine!)

 ### Changed
 - Orbs that aren't lit use the generic unlit orb icon, instead of a dimmed version of that orb's icon
 - Much more obvious now when items with no used icon are used (i.e. during fetch quest shuffle)
-- You can actually trigger the airship in extended open progression with just the ship and canal (thanks Demerine!)
-- Dr. Unne can't be triggered if you don't have the slab (thanks Demerine!)
-- You can't sail into the ice cave no matter how hard you try (thanks Demerine)

 ***